1993 Fivemiletown ambush

 On 12 December 1993, a unit of the Provisional Irish Republican Army's (IRA) East Tyrone Brigade ambushed a two-men unmarked mobile patrol of the RUC in Fivemiletown, County Tyrone.
 Two constables (Andrew Beacom and Ernest Smith) were shot and killed instantly.
 A military helicopter was also fired at by a second IRA unit in the aftermath of the incident, during a follow-up operation launched in the surroundings of the town by both the British Army and the RUC.
-A number of suspects were questioned, but the perpetrators escaped successfully.
+A number of suspects were questioned, but the perpetrators escaped.
 The action occurred just three days before the Downing Street Declaration.

 Previous incidents in the region

-Fivemiletown lays in the western edge of the Clogher Valley, near the border between County Fermanagh and County Tyrone.
+Fivemiletown lies in the western edge of the Clogher Valley, near the border between County Fermanagh and County Tyrone.

 No deaths directly related with paramilitary activity had occurred there during The Troubles before the 1993 IRA shootings, though there were a number of incidents in the region in the previous months.

 On 7 May 1992, members of the IRA South Fermanagh Brigade detonated a 1000 lb bomb delivered by a tractor after crossing through a hedge outside the local RUC part-time barracks.
 The huge explosion left ten civilians wounded, and caused widespread damage to the surrounding property.
 The security base itself was heavily damaged, and the blast was heard from 30 miles away.
-According to a later IRA's statement, the destruction of the security base compelled the British forces to organise their patrols from the nearby RUC barracks at Clogher, allowing the East Tyrone Brigade to study their pattern and carry out the 1993 ambush at Fivemiletown's main street.
+According to a later IRA statement, the destruction of the security base compelled the British forces to organise their patrols from the nearby RUC barracks at Clogher, allowing the East Tyrone Brigade to study their pattern and carry out the 1993 ambush on Fivemiletown's main street.

-A secondary incident occurred a some hours later, on 9 May, when a British soldier killed his company's sergeant major in a blue-on-blue shooting at the same place, while taking part of a security detail around the wrecked facilities.
+A secondary incident occurred some hours later, on 9 May, when a British soldier killed his company's sergeant major in a blue-on-blue shooting at the same place, while taking part in a security detail around the wrecked facilities.

 On 20 January 1993 the RUC base in Clogher was hit and severely damaged by a Mark-15 “barrack-buster” mortar bomb launched by the IRA's East Tyrone Brigade.
 A number of constables received minor injuries.